TheGrayColour/slaughtership/README.md

 ## Overview

-This project is a 2D top-down shooter inspired by Hotline Miami, built using C/C++ and the SDL2 library.
-It features a player-controlled character, a tile-based level system, and a main menu interface.
+This project is a 2D top-down shooter inspired by Hotline Miami, built using C++ and the SDL2 library.
+It features a player-controlled character, a tile-based level system, dynamic weapon handling, a camera system, a weapon pickup system, and a main menu interface.

 ## Folder Structure

-- `src/` - Contains all source files (`.cpp`).
+- `src/` - Contains all source files (`.cpp`) and header files (`.h`).
-- `assets/` - Stores game assets such as sprites, maps, and sounds.
+- `assets/` - Stores game assets such as sprites, maps, weapons, and sounds.
-- `include/` - Stores used SDL2 libraries, json and the src header files.
-- `lib/` - Stores dlls used to compile.
-- `obj/` - Compiled object files.
+- `build/` - Compiled binary and object files.
-- `bin/` - Compiled .exe file.
-- `main.cpp` - The main game script.
+- `docs/` - Project documentation.
 - `Makefile` - For compiling the project using `make`.

 ## Dependencies

 - **SDL2** (Simple DirectMedia Layer)
-- **SDL2_image** (For handling PNG images)
+- **SDL2\_image** (For handling PNG images)
-- **SDL2_ttf** (For rendering text, if needed)
+- **SDL2\_ttf** (For rendering text, if needed)
 - **C++17 or later**

 ## Compilation & Execution